How To Get a Representative Sample for Particle Size Analysis

 So, you can't rely on that sample to tell you about your entire load of material.

 This is why it is so important for you to test an accurate representation of your entire particle load to be sure you are getting accurate results every time.
+To learn how to prevent your sample from becoming contaminated, refer to our article: How to Avoid Particulate Contamination in Particle Size Testing.

 How Do I Find My Representative Sample?